 If plants are grown in ‘inert’ media, the plant’s nutritional needs must be met by the nutrient solution supplied.
 Nutrients are the collective term for the mineral elements that a plant requires to grow.
 There are 13 essential mineral elements that a plant requires, which are split into three groups – primary, secondary and trace.
 It is vital to use a nutrient solution that is designed for the specific growing media, as it helps to provide a complete and balanced feed to your plant.

 All of our nutrient brands contain everything that a plant requires in exactly the right ratios to obtain maximum results.
-All the nutrients are mineral elements, which are water soluble, so as to be readily available to the plants in the system.
+All the nutrients are mineral elements, which are water soluble. pH is important in allowing all of the nutrients to be available to the plant.